 The support for the passing of this law by these organizations goes to show how needed the legislation is, and just how negative the impact of junk fees is in the United States.

-Regulators are already cracking down on junk fees
+We're already seeing a crack down on junk fees

 Although the legislation has not yet been passed, we can already start to see a crackdown on junk fees in the United States.
-As recently as July 2023 Bank of America agreed to pay $250 Million in compensation and penalties over junk fees among other things.
+In July 2023, Bank of America agreed to pay $250 Million in compensation and penalties on junk fees, among other things.
 Of the $250 Million, $100 Million will go towards compensation to harmed customers and the remaining $150 Million will be paid as a penalty.

-According to the Consumer Financial Protection Bureau (CFPB), the bank has been charging customers excessive overdraft fees and non sufficient fund fees which fall under Biden’s definition of fraudulent fees - the fourth category of junk fees.
+According to the Consumer Financial Protection Bureau, the bank was charging customers excessive overdraft fees and non sufficient fund fees which fall under Biden’s definition of fraudulent fees - the fourth category of junk fees.
 In addition to junk fees the bank has been double charging customer fees, withholding promised credit card perks, and opening new accounts without customer authorization due to pressure of reaching sales targets.
 This kind of business practice is shocking, dishonourable, and outright wrong.
 It is essentially stealing from innocent, honest Americans, who have worked hard for what they have.

 Junk fees or junk businesses?